webix-hub/docs/data/desktop/vue.md

 #### Implementation details

 The way, how component will try to parse incoming value depends on component.
-The top level widget of webix-ui block will try to call .parse/.setValues/.setValue method if such method presenst.
+The top level widget of webix-ui block will try to call .parse/.setValues/.setValue method if such method presents.
 Additionally, for all webix widgets in the block "onValue" event will be triggered, so you can define a custom value handler ( check the sample below )

 ###Two-way data binding